Notes on Sincerity and such

 Telling someone who is flirting that they ought to be more straightforward and candid is like telling a courting peacock he’ll never get off the ground flapping his tail feathers like that, or like telling someone playing Monopoly that they should probably switch to real money if they want to have any hope of buying seaside property in New Jersey.
 It’s missing the point.

-My guess is that flirting of this sort is ubiquitous, cross-cultural, and ancient.
-But I may be overgeneralizing from the culture I grew up with and what it has found meaningful from other cultures and times.
+My guess is that flirting of this sort is ubiquitous, cross-cultural, and ancient (I might be overgeneralizing from the culture I grew up in and what it has found meaningful about other cultures and times).
 If flirting is one of the essential things human language is for, and it operates by its own set of rules, perhaps it is best to sandbox it appropriately, like our other games, and play it as best we can.
-But if flirting is merely a sort of inessential insincerity we sometimes allow ourselves to indulge in during courtship, maybe we should see if we can disarm it with surprising candor and begin our romances on a more sincere note.
-That might work out better.
+But if flirting is merely an inessential insincerity we sometimes allow ourselves to indulge in during courtship, maybe we should see if we can disarm it with surprising candor and begin our romances on a more sincere note.
+That might work out better.[2]
 To me, it’s an open question.
-I’ve experimented with both modes, and with many experiments under my belt by now, all I can say for certain is that you’d be a fool to take any romance and relationship advice from me.
+I’ve experimented with both modes, and with many experiments under my belt by now, all I can say for certain is that you’d be a fool to take romance and relationship advice from me.

-But these days, with an increasing percentage of couples meeting through on-line dating sites,[7] it seems that at least some flirting has become moot.
+These days, with so many couples meeting through on-line dating sites,[8] at least some flirting has become moot.
 There’s little point in being coy with the person you’ve met through looking-for-love-dot-com.
 The secret’s out.

-I had finished writing this section before I remembered the whole pickup artist scene and its ruthless cultivation of insincerity in pursuit of the ol’ in-and-out.
-I don’t want to dwell on it, but one way of looking at it is that it just takes some of this logic of flirtation to extreme conclusions: if flirtation includes pretension, misdirection, flattery, and the like, why not just declare no-holds-barred and play to win on your terms?
+I had finished writing this section before I remembered the whole “pickup artist” scene and its ruthless cultivation of insincerity in pursuit of the ol’ in-and-out.
+I don’t want to dwell on it, but one way of looking at this is that it takes some of the logic of flirtation to extreme conclusions: if flirtation includes pretension, misdirection, flattery, and the like, why not just declare no-holds-barred and play to win on your terms?

 But what about culture jamming?

-For a long while I was a fan, scholar, and practitioner of “culture jamming,” and I admiringly cataloged historical pranks, hoaxes, frauds, impostures, counterfeits, tricksters, trolls, fakery, hacktivism, performance art, fauxvertising, forgeries, scams, modest proposals, and things of that sort at a 20th century web 1.0 site I called Sniggle.net: The Culture Jammer’s Encyclopedia.
+For a long while I was a fan, scholar, and practitioner of “culture jamming,” and I admiringly cataloged historical pranks, hoaxes, frauds, impostures, counterfeits, tricksters, trolls, fakery, hacktivism, breaching experiments, fauxvertising, forgeries, scams, modest proposals, and things of that sort at a 20th century web 1.0 site I called Sniggle.net: The Culture Jammer’s Encyclopedia.

 I explained: